 Incident data model

 The JSON schema has fields marked Stable and Unstable.
-In general, ID fields are considered Stable whereas fields such as display names are considered Unstable and may be changed without warning.
+In general, ID fields are considered Stable whereas fields such as display names are considered Unstable and might change without warning.
 Use Stable fields only when integrating with an external system or building automation.
-See Can I build integrations to consume the data displayed on the Google Cloud Service Health Dashboard programmatically?.
+For more information, in this document, see Can I build integrations to consume Google Cloud Service Health data programmatically?.

 FAQ